ehtashamtoor/ehtashamtoor/README.md

 This is Ehtasham Toor, A Software Engineer from PAKISTAN.

-<p align="center">I have a great experience as a MERN Stack Developer and Agentic AI Developer.</p>
+<p align="center">I have a 2+ years experience as a MERN Stack Developer and Agentic AI Developer.</p>

 You can hop onto my live portfolio below:
 [My Portfolio](https://ehtasham-portfolio.vercel.app/)